stevesong/awesome-connectivity-info/README.md

   * Index developed by Boston Consulting Group looking at the maturity of 85 Internet economies
   * The index measures maturity against three vectors, Enablement, Engagement, and Expenditure.
 * [Speedtest Global Index](http://www.speedtest.net/global-index) May 2018
   * Ranking mobile and fixed broadband speeds from around the world on a monthly basis.
-Click on a location for more local analysis.

 ## Connectivity Maps
 * [African Undersea Cables](https://manypossibilities.net/african-undersea-cables-interactive/)